skills/test-with-actions/README.md

 - **What you'll learn**: What continous integration is, how to use GitHub Actions for CI, how to create a workflow that runs tests and produces test reports.
 - **What you'll build**: We'll use [remark-lint](https://github.com/remarkjs/remark-lint) to check the consistency of Markdown files.
 - **Prerequisites**: We assume you've completed [Hello GitHub Actions](https://github.com/githublearn/hello-github-actions) first.
-- **How long**: This course is five steps long and takes less than two hours.
+- **How long**: This course is five steps long and takes less than two hours to complete.

 </details>